Reviewing KE (BEKE) & Its Peers

 |2.42

-KE presently has a consensus target price of $68.12, suggesting a potential upside of 47.28%.
-As a group, “Real estate agents & managers” companies have a potential upside of 4.75%.
-Given KE’s stronger consensus rating and higher probable upside, equities research analysts clearly believe KE is more favorable than its competitors.
+KE presently has a consensus target price of $68.12, suggesting a potential upside of 46.65%.
+As a group, “Real estate agents & managers” companies have a potential upside of 5.45%.
+Given KE’s stronger consensus rating and higher probable upside, research analysts clearly believe KE is more favorable than its competitors.

 KE Company Profile